jrpohlman116/reactive-native-app/README.md

 3. Run `npm install` to install all the necessary packages for the app to run

-4. Run `npm start' to launch the Expo server.
+4. Run `npm start` to launch the Expo server.
 This will bring up a tab on your brower at `http://localhost:19002/` with a QR code that can be scanned from your device on the Expo iOS or Android app.
 There are also other options to run it through a link via email or broswer, or you can run it on an emulator.